Edward Despard: Treason trial

 It is possible that Despard had been little more than an intended figurehead for a rising, chosen as someone who gained some public notoriety and sympathy for his harsh imprisonment in Cold Bath Fields.

 Lord Nelson, then famous for his victory in the Battle of the Nile, made a dramatic appearance as a character witness in Despard's defence: "We went on the Spanish Main together; we slept many nights together in our clothes upon the ground; we have measured the height of the enemies wall together.
 In all that period of time no man could have shewn more zealous attachment to his Sovereign and his Country".
 But Nelson had to admit to having "lost sight of Despard for the last twenty years."
 The same was conceded by General Sir Alured Clarke and Sir Evan Nepean who similarly testified to Despard's military service.

-In the end the jury was satisfied with a prosecution case that connected Despard to only one overt act, the administration of illegal oaths.
+In the end, the jury was satisfied with a prosecution case that connected Despard to only one overt act, the administration of illegal oaths.
 But perhaps moved by the Vice-Admiral's testimony, they recommended clemency.
 In denying their motion, Ellenborough emphasised the revolutionary nature of Despard's purpose.
 This he claimed had been not only to rend the new union between Great Britain and Ireland, but also to affect "the forcible reduction to one common level of all the advantages of property, of all civil and political rights whatsoever".
-Together with John Wood, 36, John Francis, 23, both privates in the army, Thomas Broughton, 26, a carpenter, James Sedgwick Wratton, 35, a shoemaker, Arthur Graham, 53, a slater, and John Macnamara, a labourer, Despard was sentenced to be hanged, drawn and quartered.
+Together with John Wood, 36, John Francis, 23, both guardsmen, Thomas Broughton, 26, a carpenter, James Sedgwick Wratton, 35, a shoemaker, Arthur Graham, 53, a slater, and John Macnamara, a labourer, Despard was sentenced to be hanged, drawn and quartered.